Uberi/University-Notes/MATH239/MATH239.md

 Also, any finite graph can be represented in 3D space such that there are no crossing edges.
 This is difficult to prove, however.

-;wip: the midterm will cover everything up to this point, and the midterm is in like two weeks

 Walks/Paths
 -----------